-167.171.
+168.171.
 NRAs have the power to collect traffic management information, for instance by:

-- evaluating traffic management practices applied by ISPs, including exceptions (allowed by Article 3(3) third subparagraph); - requesting more comprehensive information from ISPs about implemented traffic management practices, including: - a description of, and technical details about, affected networks, applications or services; - how they are affected and any other specific differentiation with regards to the application of the practice (such as if the practice is applied only for specific time of day, or in a specific area); - o in the case of exceptional traffic management practices going beyond those set out in the second subparagraph (Article 3(3)), a detailed justification of why the practice is applied and the time period for which it is applied. - requesting records on traffic management measures/practices applied; - requesting information from ISPs relevant to following up on complaints received by NRAs; - conducting national investigations similar to BEREC's 2012 Traffic Management Investigation; - collecting information and complaints received directly from end-users or other information sources such as news, blogs, forums and other discussion groups. - 168.172.
-NRA actions could include conducting technical traffic management measurements, e.g. for detecting infringements such as the blocking or throttling the traffic.
-NRAs can build on available tools, but need to adapt measurement schedules and technical set-ups to specific measurement cases.
-Measurement results have to be evaluated carefully.
+- evaluating traffic management practices applied by ISPs, including exceptions (allowed by Article 3(3) third subparagraph); - requesting more comprehensive information from ISPs about implemented traffic management practices, including: - a description of, and technical details about, affected networks, applications or services; - how they are affected and any other specific differentiation with regards to the application of the practice (such as if the practice is applied only for specific time of day, or in a specific area); - o in the case of exceptional traffic management practices going beyond those set out in the second subparagraph (Article 3(3)), a detailed justification of why the practice is applied and the time period for which it is applied. - requesting records on traffic management measures/practices applied; - requesting information from ISPs relevant to following up on complaints received by NRAs; - conducting national investigations similar to BEREC's 2012 Traffic Management Investigation;57 http://berec.europa.eu/eng/document_register/subject_matter/berec/download/0/45-berec-findings-on-traffic-management-pra_0.pdf

-&lt;sup>53 A view of traffic management and other practices resulting in restrictions to the open Internet in Europe (BoR (12) 30)
+57 A view of traffic management and other practices resulting in restrictions to the open Internet in Europe (BoR (12) 30)